Learning nuclear cross sections across the chart of nuclides with graph neural networks: Methodology

 \subsection{Representation Learning}

-Representation learning aims to condense raw input data into a concise format, preserving crucial information for target tasks.
+Representation learning aims to condense raw input data into a concise format that preserves crucial information.
 Ideally, the learned representation provides a lower-dimensional space which makes subsequent learning tasks more efficient.
-In our setup, the goal of representation learning is to learn the space of all cross sections.
-By doing so, not only can all known cross sections of a nucleus be encoded in the representation space, we can also predict new cross sections for known and unknown nuclei.
+In our setup, the goal of representation learning is to learn the latent space of all cross sections.
+By doing so, not only can all known cross sections of a nucleus be encoded in the latent space, we can also predict new cross sections for known and unknown nuclei.
 This prediction task then just translates into the task of finding the right vector in the learned representation space.